 3. Fresh Cut Blooms or Branches

-This is the cheapest spring decor update because they are FREE!
+This is the cheapest spring decor update because they are free.
 For some of you all you need to do is look outside in your garden or front yard for some inspiration.
-Ok….maybe you live in an apartment complex which means you don’t have your own yard.
+Okay, maybe you live in an apartment complex which means you don’t have your own yard.
 What about looking for clippings the next time you go on a hike?
-I don’t have much of a garden but I hadn’t even thought of making cuttings from my plum trees.
-I got this awesome idea from all of my amazing Instagram friends!
-(I love Instagram.)
-To me they were just trees…and it hadn’t even occurred to me to use them.
-I did have to climb up a ladder and my neighbors DID ask me what I was up to 🙂 But it was worth it!
+I don’t have much of a garden, but I hadn’t even thought of making cuttings from my plum trees.
+I got this awesome idea from all of my amazing Instagram friends.
+To me they were just trees, and it hadn’t even occurred to me to use them.
+I did have to climb up a ladder and my neighbors did ask me what I was up to.
+But it was worth it!

 Let’s talk about faux flowers for a minute.
-Yes, there is an initial investment, but we all know that spring comes around every year and that you will be getting more use out of these than just one season!
-Julie & I are constantly moving our faux flowers around our houses!
-Here I filled my dough bowl with faux flowers that I have bought over the span of about 7 years!
+Yes, there is an initial investment, but we all know that spring comes around every year and that you will be getting more use out of these than just one season.
+Julie & I are constantly moving our faux flowers around our houses.
+Here I filled my dough bowl with faux flowers that I have bought over the span of about seven years.

 6. Brighten Up

 We love spring!
 It has always been both Julie’s and my absolute favorite time of year; a time when we find renewed hope and optimism after the sometimes dark days of winter.
 It’s no wonder we love to decorate for spring.
 Even more exciting is the fact that your budget spring decorating does’t have to mean “cheap.”
-It doesn’t even mean you have to “settle”.
+It doesn’t even mean you have to “settle.”
 Budget decor can be simple and elegant.
-When you’re on a budget you just want to make smart choices that are WORTH it to YOU!
-We hope these 6 budget spring decor ideas have inspired you.
+When you’re on a budget you just want to make smart choices that are worth it to you.
+We hope these six budget spring decor ideas have inspired you.
 You can start incorporating them easily into your current decor today.
-We hope the updates you make will lift your mood and brighten your spirits all season long!
+We hope the updates you make will lift your mood and brighten your spirits all season long.